...help you check your 2,500-word content and tell you exactly how to rank?

 For a step-by-step guide, please click on the following hyperlink to our Complete Local SEO Set-Up Guide.

 Tools make our lives much easier, don’t they?
-If you’re a (future) business owner, you need to check out these Local SEO tools here: Top 19 Local SEO Tools To Improve Your Ranking in 2019
+If you’re a (future) business owner, you may check out other Local SEO tools here: Top 19 Local SEO Tools To Improve Your Ranking in 2020

 If you own a business, you should have a Google My Business listing.
 If you don’t have one, now is the time to create one.
 It will help you to increase your business’ visibility by having a business profile on the search engine.